Niklus/mocks/README.md

 # mocks
-Using Mockend For Mock Data
+Using mockend for mock data